Other UNIX commands1

 - 1

-As students began to use laptops, I noticed that many of them had an interesting misconception: The
+Over the years, as students began to use laptops, I noticed that many of them had an interesting misconception: The

 cp